 Anglia Television went on the air, back in 1959 with the ‘first automated’ presentation play-in controller.
 An automated device called ‘TOPSIE’, developed by Pye.

 Alas ‘TOPSIE’ failed…the very first time it was meant to run, to put the station ‘On-Air’….leaving a ‘Six In The Gate, as the very first thing viewers saw.

 The story went that the door on the Telecine machine was accidentally left open….thus triggering a ‘lock-out’ from ‘Topsie’!

-All programmes passed through the Presentation Suite, where the Presentation Controller could spend long periods of boredom …with moments of shear panic!
-Well so it seemed to me.
+All programmes passed through the Presentation Suite, where the Presentation Controller could spend long periods of boredom …with moments of sheer panic!
+So it seemed to me.

-Finally, here’s a few more that show the building:
+Finally, here are a few more that show the building:

 Anglia House…of course has a Ford ‘Anglia’ parked outside!

 Once inside, there’s the pretty elegant ‘reception’, with the large ‘Anglia Knight’ at the far end.

 The supports for the roof were incorporated and here they are with the large air-conditioning metalwork alongside the two studios.